genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 ---
 The first task is to generate a reference application from the existing RDBMS of reference data.

 Before you start.
 You do have the platform and all the relevant tools installed, yes?
-The Genesis LCNC mus tbe installed on a server,local vm, wsl or cloud instance (genesis and auth).
+The Genesis LCNC must be installed on a server,local vm, wsl or cloud instance (genesis and auth).

 Ideally, maven should be installed in the server instance with adequate configuration to retrieve genesis binaries.